flytbase/flytsim-docker/README.md

 **openshell** : This script would launch a bash shell inside the FlytSim container.
 You can execute this script in parallel to launch multiple shells.

+**reset** : This script resets FlytSim container to factory default settings.

-**docker-compose.yml** : This is a yml specification of the docker container being started by start script.
-Please refrain from editing this file, unless you are an expert on Docker.
+**docker-compose.yml** : This is a yml specification of the docker container being started by start script. **Please refrain from editing this file, unless you are an expert on Docker.**

 ## Install